 Craft

 How the books are made.
-The papers, the binding, the materials, and the partners who shape them into the objects that arrive at your door.
+The materials, the binding, and the partners who shape them into the objects that arrive at your door.

 The standard.

 The standard is not a single specification.
-It is the discipline of choosing the right one, for every book, every time.
+It is the discipline of choosing the right one, for every book.

 The papers.